ejboettcher/intermittent_fan_controller/Readme.md

 and a bit of wire.
 Note that if you are new to working with hardware and RF there can be a steep learning curve.
 Don’t worry if you can’t get the project to work the first or even the hundredth time; these things take practice.

+### Keep Fan On

+To keep the fan on, set the Fan off time to zero.

 ## References

 Do watch River's Educational Channel for how to set up your Raspberry Pi and for the reason why we need a low pass filter.